2023 Solar Incentives Guide for Clayton, NC - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" includes a wide range of financial incentives put in place to make installing and using solar panels more affordable.
+The term "solar incentives" includes a wide range of financial incentives designed to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-These incentives may include upfront discounts, cash back or credit towards your monthly utility bill.
-Some incentives are offered by the federal government, some by the North Carolina government and some by your specific utility company, county or municipality.
-Categories of solar incentives include:
+Various kinds of incentives, like cash back, discounts or monthly utility bill credits, might be available to you.
+Certain incentives may be offered by the state of North Carolina, by your utility company or by county or municipality, while other incentives are federal.
+Some solar incentives you might qualify for are:

-- Solar Renewable Energy Certificate (SREC): Typically, solar systems that produce over a specific (usually small) amount of electricity qualify for SRECs or other similar performance-based incentives.
-SRECs and the like are typically offered at the state level.
-When you receive an SREC, you can sell it to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce more than a specified (usually small) amount of electricity will qualify for SRECs or other similar performance-based incentives.
+SRECs and performance-based incentives in general are typically given by your state government.
+SRECs can be sold to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.

 Federal Solar Incentives